 If you are overweight or obese, losing weight by making healthy food choices, limiting portion sizes, and being physically active can improve NAFLD and NASH.
 Losing at least 3 to 5 percent of your body weight can reduce fat in the liver.
 You may need to lose up to 10 percent of your body weight to reduce liver inflammation.7

-Doctors recommend gradually losing 7 percent of your body weight or more over the course of 1 year.8 Rapid weight loss through very low calorie diets or fasting—eating and drinking nothing except water—can make NAFLD worse.
+Doctors recommend gradually losing 7 percent of your body weight or more over the course of 1 year.8 Rapid weight loss through fasting—eating and drinking nothing except water—can make NAFLD worse.

 No medicines have been approved to treat NAFLD and NASH.
 However, researchers are studying medicines that may improve these conditions.

 Some studies suggest that pioglitazone (Actos), a medicine for type 2 diabetes, improves NASH in people who don’t have diabetes.
 Researchers need more information to find out whether this medicine is safe and effective for long-term use in people with NASH.7